df15h-moddable/df15h-unreal/docs/ce/3_configure/mods/README.md

 These notes are oriented towards ...

 - Solo mode (not a dedicated server).
-- Multi-Map : Solo mode manages saves per map. his effectively allows us to run one character in Exiled Lands as we run another character on Siptah.
+- Multi-Map : Solo mode manages saves per map.
+This effectively allows us to run one character in Exiled Lands as we run another character on Siptah.